 Various theorists have called these early experiences by different names.
 One of the most helpful terms is the internal working model: the child forms a cognitive and emotional map of the world, how it works, the child’s place in it, and this builds the child’s identity.
 At this early stage, an infant cannot make a distinction between what the family is like and what the world is like.
 It is through the care we receive in these early years that we learn whether the world feels safe and friendly, or hostile and dangerous.
 At the same time, we learn who we are.
 At this early stage, an infant cannot make a distinction between how I am treated and what I am worth.
 Fundamentally, for the infant, being looked after equates to having worth, and not being cared for equates to being worthless.

 We usually take this internal working model into adult love relationships.
-The great paradox is that people often marry a version of the person who hurt them the most: a little girl ignored by her father grows up to marry a distant man from whom she craves attention; a little boy with a scarily unpredictable mother grows up to marry a woman with whom he is constantly on edge; a boy with a violent father grows up to cohabit with another violent man; and so on.
+The great paradox is that people often form a relationship with a version of the person who hurt them the most: a little girl ignored by her father grows up to marry a distant man from whom she craves attention; a little boy with a scarily unpredictable mother grows up to cohabit with a woman with whom he is constantly on edge; a boy with a violent father grows up attracted to another violent man; and so on.
 This, for some people, is what love means, and it cannot make us truly happy.

 The good news is that it doesn’t have to be this way.
 Some people deliberately seek out reparative experiences, sometimes unaware at the time that this is what they are doing.
 Someone with a fractious paternal relationship, for example, may unconsciously seek out a man to be a caring father figure, to receive from him what their own father did not provide.
 Others have their internal working model positively influenced and modified, perhaps even remoulded, by a subsequent experience of nurture from another carer, family member or teacher.